 1. As introduced by the Bank of Japan during the 1990s, this meant expanding the money supply by open market operations after the nominal interest rate was zero.
 Since the interest rate could fall no further, the intent was that the quantity of money would directly stimulate aggregate demand.

-2. As introduced in response to the financial and economic crisis of 2008, it referred not just to expanding the money supply, but to doing it by central bank purchases of assets other than short-term government securities, such as mortgage backed securities.
+2. As introduced in response to the global financial crisis, it referred to expanding the money supply by central bank purchases of assets other than short-term government securities, such as mortgage-backed securities.
 The purpose was to provide credit more directly to parts of the economy that needed it.

 |Quantity definition||A method of defining relative factor abundance based on ratios of factor quantities: Compared to country B, country A is abundant in factor X relative to factor Y iff XA/YA > XB/YB, where IJ is the quantity of factor I with which country J is endowed, I=X,Y, J=A,B.|